VR-FuseNet: A Fusion of Heterogeneous Fundus Data and Explainable Deep Network for Diabetic Retinopathy Classification: Result Analysis

 \subsection{Impact of Hybrid dataset on Model Performance}

-Analyzing the performance results presented in \Cref{tab:Table1} for the hybrid dataset which integrates all the individual datasets reveals valuable insights into the generalizability and robustness of deep learning models in diagnosing diabetic retinopathy across diverse imaging conditions.
+Analyzing the performance results presented in \Cref{tab:Table1} for the hybrid dataset which integrates all the individual datasets reveals valuable insights into the generalizability and robustness of deep learning models in diagnosing diabetic retinopathy using a fixed batch size of 128, a learning rate of 1e-5 and 60 training epochs across diverse imaging conditions.
 The hybrid dataset combines different imaging standards, resolutions and qualities from multiple sources to test model adaptability and overcome dataset specific biases and limitations.
 Training models on a comprehensive hybrid dataset encourages the development of generalized features and the resulting models are highly applicable to real world clinical scenarios.
 When looking at individual models for the hybrid dataset, VGG19 is performing very strong and consistent, with the highest accuracy of 90.935\%.
 VGG16 is close second with 90.473\% reflecting the strength of VGG architectures in learning features across different datasets.
 ResNet50V2 is slightly lower at 90.153\% indicating it has strong generalization but slightly less than VGG models, there is room to tune feature extraction.
 MobileNetV2 although valued for its efficiency and lightweight is moderate at 90.082\% indicating challenges in capturing diverse and complex features in the large hybrid dataset.
 Xception are lower at 88.482\% showing their limitations in generalizing across the dataset’s heterogeneous imaging conditions.

 In contrast, the proposed VR-FuseNet model, a combination of VGG19 and ResNet50V2, performs better on the hybrid dataset with an accuracy of 91.824\%, precision of 92.612\%, recall of 92.233\%, F1-score of 92.392\% and AUC of 98.749\%.
 VR-FuseNet combines the deep hierarchical representation of ResNet50V2 with the detailed and fine-grained spatial features of VGG19.
 This combination enables VR-FuseNet to handle the diversity in the hybrid dataset and outperforms individual models in all metrics.
 The combination in VR-FuseNet addresses the complexity and heterogeneity of the hybrid dataset and leverages the strengths of each architecture to demonstrate great generalization.
 Overall the hybrid dataset and VR-FuseNet model is an approach to highly accurate, reliable and generalized diabetic retinopathy detection, suitable and applicable in different imaging conditions and patient population.